-Applications will be accepted until August 31, 2018.
+Applications will be accepted until January 7, 2019.

 At the Friends, we have a clear vision to be the place where a diverse mix of talented people want to come, to stay, and do their best work.
 The Friends is committed to creating a diverse environment and is proud to be an equal opportunity employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age or veteran status.

 For more information about internship opportunities or applications, contact the internship coordinator.